shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 ### Where are the logs?

-The application logs are located at `/opt/gluu/jetty/cred-manager/logs`.
-By default, Credential Manager uses INFO level for messages.
+The application logs are located at `/opt/gluu/jetty/casa/logs`.
+By default, Casa uses INFO level for messages.
 You can change the log level at will using the app's admin UI.

 <!--
 **Note: check the logs**

-To work properly, Credential Manager requires stable dependent components (filesystem, ldap, oxd, oxauth, servlet container, etc).
+To work properly, Casa requires stable dependent components (filesystem, ldap, oxd, oxauth, servlet container, etc).
 Thus, it's important to determine if all expected services are working properly.

 At startup, the app gathers a good amount of information from its environment.
 If something is missing or went wrong, messages will be shown in the log.
 Some messages may warn you about parameters not supplied that were simply inferred for you.